 Ask Questions to Solicit Feedback

-It is vital to remember that effective employee reviews aren’t just given to employees; reviews are something that leaders and employees do together.
+It’s vital to remember effective employee reviews aren’t just given to employees; reviews are something leaders and employees do together.
 A two-way dialogue is a must.
-The traditional one-sided review is dead for the following reasons: these types of reviews don’t allow opportunities for managers to grow and learn from feedback, they don’t empower employees with a voice and they kill collaborative thinking within employee/ employer dialogue.
+The traditional one-sided review is no longer effective.
+They don’t allow opportunities for managers to grow and learn themselves through employee feedback, they don’t empower employees to voice their concerns or needs, and they discourage collaborative dialogue and relationship-building.
 In fact, 40% of employees dislike employee reviews because they only represent a single point of view.

 Instead of simply checking employee reviews off of your Thursday to-do list, ask these questions from 2020 IT Leader founder, Anthony Vigneron, which are aimed at soliciting feedback that managers can actually use.

 What’s one key strength you think I should leverage more in my role?